On automorphism groups of half-arc-transitive tetravalent graphs: Preliminaries

-A \emph{Haar graph} of a group $G$ is a bipartite graph whose automorphism group has a subgroup isomorphic to $G$ that is semiregular on the vertex set with orbits giving a bipartition.
+A \emph{Haar graph} of a group $G$ is a bipartite graph whose automorphism group has a subgroup isomorphic to $G$ that is semiregular on the vertex set with orbits giving {the} bipartition.

 \begin{lemma}[{\cite[Lemma~2.3]{DPZ}}] Let $\Ga$ be a Haar graph of a group $G$, and let $N=\N_{\Aut(\Ga)}(G)$.
 Then for each $v\in V(\Ga)$, the stabilizer $N_v$ acts faithfully on $\Ga(v)$. \end{lemma}